The Ted Williams Tunnel

 The new I-90 interchange in South Boston also provides direct access to the center of a vital new development area, the Boston seaport.
 This area features the new Massachusetts Convention Center.

-The construction of the I-90 Extension involved some of the most complicated engineering on the project.
+The construction of the I-90 Extension involved some of the most complicated engineering.
 It required tunnel jacking, constructing a casting basin for immersed tube tunneling, and cut-and-cover tunnel construction.

 The Thomas P. O'Neill, Jr. Tunnel (I-93 tunnels)